lenileiro/backenDBigdata/README.md

 The maven build will provide two jar files (target folder)

     - Bundle-app.jar
-        - It is bundled with all its dependency
+        - It is bundled with all its dependencies

     - slim-app.jar
         - Dependencies is in the slim-app.lib folder